bfe-tech-recruitment/Opps-page/_posts/2021-03-10-RocketChat-Project.md

 4. The tech stack will be Node.js and MongoDB.
 Prior exposure is desirable but not strictly required.
 Sound programming skills in at least one back-end language and one front-end framework are however expected.
 5. You are expected to have min.
 2 years' coding experience, familarity with Git and experience working on a shared codebase in the context of a corporate or a personal project.
 6. Enthusiasm and commitment to BfE's cause.
-7. Qualities of integrity, credibility, and a passion for using entrepreneurship to build a more prosperous and sustainable future.
+7. Qualities of integrity, credibility, and a passion for using technology to build a more prosperous and sustainable future.
 8. Desire to bring diverse perspectives, energy, knowledge and skills to the role.

 ### Perks